Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 Taxis

-• Meter increases during slow traffic.
+• The meter increases during slow traffic.

 • Rush hour increases total trip time and cost.